 The Thai Government organizes repatriation flights for Thai nationals to return to Thailand on a regular basis and the repatriation flights on various airlines have been scheduled for the following days (Please note that the visa processing time is around 15 business days and you should plan your flight properly to minimize your risk of not getting visa & COE in time):

-Arriving in Thailand on 20 November 2020 – All Nippon Airways
+Arriving in Thailand on 5 March 2021 – Qatar Airways

-Arriving in Thailand on 28 November 2020 – Korean Air
+Arriving in Thailand on 11 March 2021 – Cathay Pacific

-Arriving in Thailand on 17 December 2020 – Cathay Pacific
+Arriving in Thailand on 20 March 2021 – Japan Airlines

-Arriving in Thailand on 25 December 2020 – EVA Air
+Arriving in Thailand on 26 March 2021 – Emirates

-***The information regarding the flight in the coming months, travel regulations in the future and any official updates will be posted on the website as soon as it is available.
+***The information regarding the flight in the coming months or travel regulations in the future, and any official updates will be posted on the website as soon as it is available.
 Please check back regularly on the embassy’s website or closer to the travel date***

 |Who Needs a VISA?|